Dowland's Foundry

 Established in 2023, Dowland's Foundry's heartland repertoire is the golden age of Elizabethan song.

-The group takes its name from the genre's most iconic exponent, the lutenist John Dowland - who in the first of his published songs invites us to imagine his tongue as a kind of forge (“my tongue, that makes my mouth a mint / and stamps my thoughts to coin them words…”).
+The group takes its name from the genre's most iconic exponent, the lutenist John Dowland – who, in the first of his published songs, invites us to imagine his tongue as a kind of forge (“my tongue, that makes my mouth a mint / and stamps my thoughts to coin them words…”).
 By extension, strings and voices can also be seen as elements of a workshop, crafting thoughts into sounds.
 In this sense, Dowland’s Foundry reflects a tradition of minting ideas into music, four centuries in the making.

-Today lute song is mostly heard solo.
-Rarer is its truest expression: songs of several lines - a conversational genre, for whole households.
-Lute song is in fact close to a domestic argument, a discussion amongst individual voices: "speaking" harmony as a dynamic, conflict-rich process.
+Today, lute song is mostly heard solo.
+Rarer is its truest expression: songs of several lines – a conversational genre for whole households.
+Lute song is in fact close to a domestic argument, a discussion amongst individual voices: 'speaking' harmony as a dynamic, conflict-rich process.
 This intimate understanding of the genre underpins Dowland’s Foundry's performances.

-Dowland’s Foundry members Sam Brown and Daniel Thomson also run Lute_Tok, an informal and informative channel where they share videos about lute-song, historical context, and Renaissance and Elizabethan history.
+Dowland’s Foundry members Sam Brown and Daniel Thomson also run @Lute_Tok, an informal and informative channel where they share videos about lute song, historical context, and Renaissance and Elizabethan history.

 Gwen Martin soprano